At The Bank

 TELLER: All right, sir.
 Bear with me for two minutes, and I'll give you the money.
 (After a minute) I'm sorry to bother you, sir, but there's an over-writing on the date, which you've not

 signed.
-Would you put your signature here, just over the date
+Would you put your signature here, just over

 on the right-hand corner?